bruhadroop/coolstuff/README.md

 ## Initialization
-makedir.dir allows users to automatically create the Tomcat Directory Structure from command line.
+makedir.bat allows users to automatically create the Tomcat Directory Structure from command line.
 ## Steps to use
 1. Run the program at the location you want to create the root directory.
 2. Enter the name of root directory that you want to create